 Before we knew it we heard “FIVE, FOUR, THREE, TWO, ONE, GO!” as the metal shutters flung open, swinging us out and straight down out into the great expanse of the dense forest below us.

-It was breath-taking and terrifying at the same time.
-My heart was racing but my face was smiling as I was propelled through the air in the direction of the magnificent mountain peaks which formed a stunning wall in front of me, and later soaring over the beautiful Seti River.
+It was breathtaking and terrifying at the same time.
+My heart was racing but my face was smiling as I was propelled through the air in the direction of the magnificent mountain peaks which formed a stunning wall in front of me, and soared over the beautiful Seti River.
 It was absolutely exhilarating.

 So exhilarating that I wished the zipline was LONGER.